ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 traffic to a victim IP address.
 Current mitigations are disabling private mode commands and encouraging network operators to implement BCP 38 {{RFC2827}}.
-The NTPv5 protocol specification SHOULD reduce the amplification factor in request/response payload sizes {{drdos-amplification}} through the use of padding and consideration of payload data.
+The NTPv5 protocol specification should reduce the amplification factor in request/response payload sizes {{drdos-amplification}} through the use of padding and consideration of payload data.